InvictusNavarchus/gemini-history-manager/scripts/README.md

    - `gh release create v1.2.4 --title "v1.2.4" --notes-file "release-notes/v1.2.4.md"`
    - Attaches both zip files as release assets

+**Important Notes:**
+- Build is recorded but checksums are NOT compared automatically
+- If you want checksum verification, use `pnpm build:all --record --compare` first
-**If any step fails**: Script stops immediately, no further steps execute.
+- If any step fails, script stops immediately with no further steps executed
+- Existing `dist-*` directories are cleaned and rebuilt fresh

 ### What `pnpm build:all --clean --record` Actually Does